mviereck/dockerfile-x11docker-lxde-wine/README.md

 The default language locale setting is `en_US.UTF-8`.
 You can change to your desired locale with x11docker option `--lang`.

  - Example for german: `--lang de`
- - Example for chinese: `--lang LANG=zh_CN`
+ - Example for chinese: `--lang zh_CN`
- - Example for host setting: `--lang=$LANG`
+ - Example for host setting: `--lang $LANG`

 # Fonts: chinese, japanese, korean
 To enable chinese, japanese and korean fonts in wine, run `winetricks cjkfonts`.
-You can also use a starter provided on the desktop  for this.
+There is also a starter provided on the desktop  for this.

 # Extend image
 To add your desired applications, create your own Dockerfile with this image as a base.
 Example: